-Chris Mealy, MAI, MRICS, ASA joined Newmark Knight Frank’s Valuation & Advisory as a senior vice president in 2018.
+Chris Mealy, MAI, MRICS, ASA joined Newmark’s Valuation & Advisory as a senior vice president in 2018.
 Over the last 13 years, Mr. Mealy has performed valuation assignments for a variety of property types, but he has focused primarily on retail properties, including regional malls, lifestyle centers, neighborhood centers, power centers, strip centers and net leased properties throughout Washington, Oregon, and Alaska.
 He also has considerable experience in the valuation of gas stations and car washes as going concerns.

-Prior to NKF, Mr. Mealy worked for five years as a senior director in Cushman and Wakefield’s Seattle office, where he was a member of the national retail practice group and the quality control committee.
+Prior to Newmark, Mr. Mealy worked for five years as a senior director in Cushman and Wakefield’s Seattle office, where he was a member of the national retail practice group and the quality control committee.
 This followed seven years at CBRE’s Seattle office, where he became a senior appraiser and retail specialist for the Pacific Northwest.

 Mr. Mealy’s experience extends over numerous property types: